andreatramacere/jetset/doc/user_guide/documentation_notebooks/jet_model_phys_SSC/Jet_example_phys_SSC.rst

+custom electron distributions can be created by the user as described in this section of the tutorial :ref:`custom_emitters_guide`

-Each parameter has default values.
+Each parameter has a default value.
 All the parameters listed are handled by :class:`.ModelParameterArray`, and each parameter is an instance of the the :class:`.JetParameter`. class.
 These parameters can be visualized by the command

 .. code:: ipython3